appsparkler/study/web/seo/david_booth_class.md

     - a sound CMS helps a great deal

 ## Link building strategies
-SE crawlers look out for links pointing to other pages
+- SE crawlers look out for links pointing to other pages
+- SE give more weightage to links on sites that have authority, reputation and trust worthy
+- 3 important stats:
+    - the number of links,
+    - the ratio of links to linking domain and
+    - the quality of those links - relevance,
--
+- increase link popularity
+- always define your links - for ex. `<a>Learn to recite</a>` is better than `<a>Click here </a>` to learn to recite

 ## Test your site
 - Visit Google and search for you brand - is it returning the image you expected?